wyattscarpenter/gyatt/readme.md

 If a gyatt command is not an alias, just look in its script I guess.

 `git bash echo $SOME_ENV_VAR`, using gyatt's provided `git bash` can also be helpful to investigate the behavior of git (when some git behavior is influenced by environment variables) (if git is, for you, like me, not located in your regular environment).

+## features i would like, but which i have not made & other to-dos

+* TODO: can you always push all objects? like tags and notes? not just the branch?.
+I guess push.followTags will make git push tags as well as fetch them.
+Notes is a half-baked feature so I guess you just have to explicitly push notes, unless maybe this configuration I haven't looked into actually works: https://gist.github.com/topheman/ec8cde7c54e24a785e52

+* There are various to-dos inline in the main gyatt file and others.

+* I would like a feature that's like git-add-regex or git-add-where, which stages lines if they match a regex or contain a hunk.
+Something like https://stackoverflow.com/a/63593719 except I can't install diffrep and naively trying to use regular grep instead does not seem to work.

+* I would like a feature that gets rid of annoying accidental whitespace changes that don't matter, such as to pretty up PRs.
+One solution for that would be, say, git-revert-commit-whitespace, which I tried to get chatgpt to write for me one fine sunny morn but do not have a successful version of.

 ## brief and irrelevant history